Pitching to brands can be daunting — especially if you’re just starting your content creator journey.

-And you don’t need to have millions of followers to land brand collaborations.
+And the best part?
+You don’t need to have millions of followers.

-In fact, in a recent study by Later and Fohr, data shows that Nano influencers (with less than 10K followers) have the highest engagement rate on average.
+In fact, in a 2021 Later X Fohr study, we found that Nano influencers — those with less than 10K followers — have the highest average engagement rates.

 So no matter how big your following is, you shouldn’t be afraid to put yourself out there and pitch to brands.